Current Research at SSSC

 Our Scientist in Residency (SIRF) Program has brought some of the top scientists from across the country to Sitka to conduct research and participate in scientific education programs in our local schools and community.
-Please see this link for more information on our SIRF Fellows and this program.

 Hot off the Press: Additionally, SSSC Field Station has just started a new project in collaboration with the University of California Santa Cruz.
 At the start of 2016, SSSC’s research lab was busy with the activities of a dive team from the University of California Santa Cruz led by Dr. Kristy Kroeker, a marine ecologist who studies how environmental change is likely to affect coastal marine ecosystems in the future.
 Dr. Kroeker’s lab is currently studying kelp forest ecosystems across their range in North America, with sites extending from Baja, Mexico to Sitka, AK.
 Across this range, kelp forests are exposed to very different temperature and chemistry conditions, with those in Sitka regularly experiencing strong, seasonal acidification.
 Dr. Kroeker and her two technicians spent half of January scouting sites and installing infrastructure for their experiment, including mooring environmental sensors to the bedrock and installing bolts for settlement tiles.
 They are now off to set up this same infrastructure at their other kelp forest sites along the west coast of North America.
 Together, these sites will enable a large-scale, comparative experiment to see how varying environmental conditions impact these nearshore marine systems.
 SSSC is excited to have an ongoing collaboration with this talented group of scientists, and look forward to seeing them when they return again in the spring!